 Panelists said containers most likely to be shipped through the new Panama Canal would be filled with so-called discretionary cargo - material bound for U.S. markets outside the Southwest.
-For now, much of that cargo flows through the Ports of Los Angeles and Long Beach and then onto rail cars traveling eastward.
-In the future, it is possible some of that cargo could flow through the canal and then be unloaded from ships in eastern ports like Houston, Texas and Savannah, Ga.

 But just because retailers can ship goods directly to a port like Houston does not necessarily mean they will, said Jock O'Connell, an international trade economist based in Sacramento.
 Issues like cost - no one knows how much the Panama Canal will charge companies to go through the new locks - and weather play into the analysis.
 The fall, typically a busy time for cargo imports, also is hurricane season in the Caribbean, making it possibly not the mostly reliable place to ship materials.

 "This is an incredibly complex matter," O'Connell said.
 "We can anticipate some diversion but the true extent of it?
 It's still up in the air.
 What we are dealing with here is not a straightforward equation."